Key Takeaways:

 Common Triggers for PTSD Flashbacks

-Triggers vary widely between individuals but often include:
+Triggers that can cause a PTSD episode vary widely between individuals but often include:

 - Loud or sudden noises